yumimobi/YumiMediationSDKDemo-Android/docs/YumiMediationSDK Unity for Android (en).md

 <img src="document_unity\image06.png" alt="img6">

+<a href="https://www.iab.com/guidelines/mobile-rich-media-ad-interface-definitions-mraid/">MRAID, or “Mobile Rich Media Ad Interface Definitions,” is the common API (Application Programming Interface) for mobile rich media ads that will run in mobile apps.</a>

 Add any third-party SDK adapter resources for the Ad Networks previously chosen: The third-party adapters (yumi_adapter_******_v*.*.*.jar) within adapter folder should be added under \Assets\plugins\Android.

 ### Configuring Access to Ads